 I felt the need to write this post covering some general tips for beginners since many-a-times I receive mail, asking for help, to which the answer in most cases involves carrying out some basic troubleshooting.
 This article, therefore, touches upon some common steps a Windows user may take in order to try to fix or repair his/her Windows 10/8/7 computer.

 Windows Troubleshooting Tips

 OK, so something has gone wrong or something is not working the way you want it to – and you want to fix it!
 But before you begin, do restart your computer and see if the problem goes away.

 1] Run System Restore

 The first thing to do is to try to restore your Windows computer to a prior good point.
 To do so, open Start Menu > Accessories > System Tools > System Restore.
 Or else, simply type rstrui.exe in your start search and hit Enter.

 This will open System Restore.
 Here select a prior good point, where you know that you were not facing this problem, and try to restore your computer to this point by clicking on the Next > Finish button.
 Once Windows completes the restoration process and restarts, check if your problem has gone away.

 2] Run System File Checker

-Another thing you can to is to run the in-built System File Checker utility.
+Another thing you can do is to run the in-built System File Checker utility.
 Surprisingly, this tool is not used so frequently, although it could make some of your problems go away easily.
-This tool checks if any of your system files have been replaced, damaged or corrupted and replaces them with “good” files.
+This tool checks if any of your system files have been replaced, damaged, or corrupted and replaces them with “good” files.

 To run the System File Checker, type cmd in start search, and in the result which appears, right-click and select Run as Administrator.
 This will open the Command Prompt with administrative privileges.

 Once it completes its course, it will present a report.
 If there are any damaged or corrupted or missing system files, they will be listed.
 Restart your computer.
 On restart, your system files will be replaced with the ‘good’ ones!